 Planning and setting aside funds for your funeral arrangements can provide you with the peace of mind that comes with knowing your final expenses are covered, and that you will be memorialized in a way that is meaningful to you and your family.
 Simply Speaking: Cremation is designed to help you better understand cremation in Weirton, WV, your options for a memorial, and the resources available to help you figure it all out.

 Once the decision for cremation has been made, all that's required is authorization.
 This is provided by the person who is the legally identified or appointed next-of-kin.
-Once all authorization documents are signed, and service charges are paid; the body can be transported from the place of death to the crematory and the cremation process can take place.
+Once all authorization documents are signed, and service charges are paid; the body can be transported from the place of death to a local crematory and the cremation process can take place.
 However, there are some additional things you may wish to consider, such as:

 We are caring cremation experts who promise each family we serve the highest level of: